maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

     $base-font-color:   #444         !default
     $base-header-color: #222         !default

 Of course, black on white does not have to be the default color and contrast.
-Will learn more about color in the next section.

 Color
 -----